What is a Non Hospital Surgical Facility, or NHSF?

 Who is administering anesthesia to my child?

-Dr. Higashi is trained in all aspects of anesthesia and can administer all levels of sedation as set out in the Provincial Guidelines.
-For general anesthesia cases, Dr. Higashi works with medical anesthesiologists who can focus their attention on the patient while he performs the patient’s surgery.
+Dr. Lalli and Dr. Higashi are trained in all aspects of anesthesia and can administer all levels of sedation as set out in the Provincial Guidelines.
+For general anesthesia cases, Dr. Lalli and Dr. Higashi work with medical anesthesiologists who can focus their attention on the patient while they perform the patient’s surgery.
 Registered Nurses are always present at all phases of the anesthesia process.

-Do all Oral & Maxillofacial Surgeons have Hospital admitting privileges?
+Do Oral & Maxillofacial Surgeons work in the Hospital?

-Not all Oral Surgeons in the city have hospital privileges.
-Dr. Higashi does have full hospital privileges and is one of eleven surgeons that comprise the service of Oral & Maxillofacial surgery in Calgary.
+Dr. Lalli and Dr. Higashi have full hospital privileges and are part of the Oral & Maxillofacial Surgery Department in Calgary.
 These surgeons belong to the Department of Surgery and have admitting, consulting and operating privileges in all five of the Calgary region hospitals.
 Hospital privileges enable Oral & Maxillofacial Surgeons to manage complex surgical and medical cases that require admission to the hospital.
-Although rare, if necessary, any outpatient surgical complications can be transferred to the hospital under Dr. Higashi’s direct care.
-Hospital privileges allow Dr. Higashi to participate and teach in the residency training program at the Foothills Hospital and Tom Baker Cancer Centre.
+Although rare, if necessary, any outpatient surgical complications can be transferred to the hospital under their direct care.
+Hospital privileges allow Dr. Lalli and Dr. Higashi to participate and teach in the residency training program at the Foothills Hospital and Tom Baker Cancer Centre.
 The Oral & Maxillofacial Surgery group works together to cover each others patients 24/7, 365 days a year.

 Does AHS Cover any of my treatment?